- Training your dog to stay in the yard teaches him boundaries and to not escape your property.

 Clicker and Flags Boundary Training

-If you have had success using a clicker to train your dog, try this clicker and flags method to boundary train your pup.
+If you have had success with clicker training before, try this clicker and flags method to boundary train your pup.

 - Useful commands: Stay, come, leave it